 Important Note: These instructions will assume that you are the Petitioner.
-If you are filing the petition for someone who is 15 years old or younger, or for an adult who is disabled, vulnerable, or otherwise unable, that person is the Petitioner.
+If you are filing the petition for someone who is 15 years old or younger, or for someone who is a disabled or vulnerable adult, that person is the Petitioner.
 Whenever these instructions say "you" or "your name" or "your address," etc., write the information for the Petitioner.